denvoiten/denvoiten/README.md

 ### Hi I'm Denis 👋

-I'm open for new projects in IT as Java developer.
-My email - den.voiten@gmail.com
+I'm open to new IT projects as a Java developer.
+My e-mail - den.voiten@gmail.com
 <!--
 **denvoiten/denvoiten** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.